CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 3.md

 5. **Generate Code with Natural Language Instructions**:

+    Click **+ Code** in the notebook to add a new cell, and enter the Copilot prompt below.

     Use the `%%code` magic command to write natural language instructions to generate code.

     ***## Copilot Prompt:***